learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the benefit of using the arrow syntax for a method in a constructor?
+## Q 9.2.
+What is the benefit of using the arrow syntax for a method in a constructor?

 The main advantage of using an arrow function as a method inside a constructor is that the value of `this` gets set at the time of the function creation and can\'t change after that.
 So, when the constructor is used to create a new object, `this` will always refer to that object.